Which US States Have Birds on Their Flags?

 Michigan's flag displays the state coat of arms on a dark blue field, with the bald eagle as the crest at the apex — wings spread, holding an olive branch and a bundle of arrows that mirror the Great Seal.
 The central shield shows a man on a peninsula pointing toward the sunrise, flanked by an elk and a moose as shield-holders.
 Michigan is the only US state flag with three distinct animals: eagle, elk, and moose.
 See the Michigan state flag.

-US state flags feature birds — 8 bald eagles and 1 brown pelican (Louisiana).
-No other bird species appears on any current US state flag.
+US state flags feature birds — 9 bald eagles and 1 brown pelican (Louisiana).

 New York, North Dakota & Pennsylvania